 A small number of dead plants scattered throughout a crop are the first signs of SWM.
 Affected plants often wilt then rapidly die, often without turning yellow (Figures 1 and 2).

 The stems of plants within affected areas develop a slimy soft rot from which droplets of a brown liquid may exude.
 Infected tissues then dry out and may become covered with a web of white mycelium of the fungus (Figure 4).
-Just below ground level, small black fungal bodies call sclerotia (which are irregular in size and shape) can sometimes be seen mingled with white cottony fungal mycelium (Figure 5).
+Just below ground level, small black fungal bodies called sclerotia (which are irregular in size and shape) can sometimes be seen mingled with white cottony fungal mycelium (Figure 5).

 Disease Cycle